Medical Laboratory Science Program

 MLS 3304.
 Foundations of Medical Laboratory Techniques.

-This course will introduce non-MLS students to the main areas of clinical and medical laboratory practice including Hematology, Microbiology, Immunohematology (blood banking), Clinical Chemistry, and Immunology.
-Lectures will cover the techniques, procedures, and instrumentation commonly used in clinical laboratories.
-This course may not be used for the MLS major.
+This course introduces non‑MLS majors to foundational principles, terminology, and professional concepts in medical laboratory science.
+Students examine the major laboratory disciplines, including hematology, clinical chemistry, microbiology, immunohematology, immunology, urinalysis, and molecular diagnostics, and explore the purpose and clinical relevance of common diagnostic tests performed in each area.
+Emphasis is placed on understanding laboratory workflow, specimen considerations, and factors that affect the accuracy of diagnostic results.
+Content supports the development of scientific literacy and provides a conceptual framework that prepares students for further study in healthcare and related disciplines.
+The course cannot be applied toward the MLS major.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 with a grade of "C" or better.

 MLS 3305.
 Introduction to Medical Laboratory Techniques.

-This course will introduce MLS majors to the main areas of clinical practice including Hematology, Microbiology, Immunohematology (blood banking), Clinical Chemistry, and Immunology.
-Lectures will cover the techniques, procedures, and instrumentation commonly used in clinical laboratories.
-There will be technical competency demonstrations and hands-on practice in the techniques, procedures, and instrumentation commonly used in clinical laboratories.
-(WI) Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 with a grade of "C" or better.
+This course introduces MLS majors to the foundational concepts, terminology, and scope of practice within the medical laboratory profession.
+Students examine the major laboratory disciplines, including hematology, clinical chemistry, microbiology, immunohematology, immunology, urinalysis, and molecular diagnostics, with emphasis on the principles underlying common procedures and analytical methods used in each area.
+Content includes exploration of laboratory workflow, specimen variables, and factors that influence preanalytical, analytical, and postanalytical accuracy.
+Students also gain experience with basic laboratory skills, including microscopy, pipetting, and spectrophotometric measurements.
+The course provides an essential foundation for advanced MLS coursework and supports understanding of the laboratory’s role in patient care.
+Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 with a grade of "C" or better.

 Grade Mode: Standard Letter